ryanq47/ryanq47.github.io/_posts/2025-06-5-CobaltStrike_ICMP_Tunnel.md

 2. **Runs that Beacon in memory and pipes traffic through itself.**
 3. **Proxies Beacon traffic between the Controller and TeamServer.**

 Pretty typical stuff.
-However, the difference here is that it's mapped to commnicate over ICMP:
+However, the difference here is that it's mapped to communicate over ICMP:

 1. The Client embeds data in an **Echo Request** and sends it to the Controller.
 2. The Controller embeds a response in an **Echo Reply** and sends it back.